 Margate Caves (2016)

 As a trustee of the Margate Caves Community Education Trust, took a lead role in writing an Activity Plan, Interpretation Plan and other documents to support a bid to the Heritage Lottery Fund.
 The plans see the Caves reopened, with a mixed visitor centre and community rooms above ground being used to deliver a comprehensive programme of heritage, arts and community-led activity.
-The bid was submitted in November 2016.
+The £1 million bid was successful.

 Southampton Cultural Development Trust (2016)